 - Your smartphone, using a guitar tuning app.

 It's really not difficult to learn how to tune a guitar, once you know how!

 How Do you Play Electric Guitar?

 Learning to play the electric guitar is no more difficult than learning another kind of guitar.

-It is possible to sing and play the guitar at the same time, but it requires practice and time.
+It is possible to sing and play the guitar at the same time.
+Of course it is - many many guitar players do it, and make it look very easy - but it requires practice and time.
 We advise you to work on your guitar and vocals independently, if possible starting with the latter.

 Playing guitar is not just about doing a few solos from time to time or playing a few minutes of rhythm.